-UK Visas and Immigration Policy Paper: Statement of changes to the Immigration Rules: HC1154, 15 June 2018
+UKVI Policy Paper: Statement of Changes to the Immigration Rules

 Most of the changes shall take effect on 6th July 2018.
 Barar & Associates summarised the main changes below.

 For your information, returning residents is a category for people who had previously acquired indefinite leave to enter or remain in the UK but left the country.
 If they return to the UK after being absent for more than 2 continuous years, they will now need to apply for entry clearance and demonstrate strong ties to the UK in order to be issued indefinite leave to enter including those affected by Windrush.

 Art applicants under this category are now widened to include fashion industry who are operating as leading designer fashion businesses.
 They will be assessed by the British Fashion Council operating within the endorsement remit of Arts Council England.

 Tier 1 (Investor)

 Applicants are required to maintain their investments.
 While applicants may withdraw interest and dividend payments generated by their qualifying investments from their portfolios, they may not do so, if these were generated before the applicant purchased the portfolio.

 As evidence of their investment, applicants must submit portfolio reports signed off by a financial institution regulated by the Financial Conduct Authority which also confirms that the funds have only been invested in qualifying investments, and that no loan has been secured against those funds.
 This will put a further obligation on financial firms to scrutinise the suitability of applicants’ investments, in addition to their own due diligence.